marmelab/react-admin/docs/FilteringTutorial.md

 In that case, the solution is to process the filter when users click on a submit button, rather than when they type values in form inputs.
 React-admin doesn't provide any component for that, but it's a good opportunity to illustrate the internals of the filter functionality.
 We'll actually provide an alternative implementation to the Filter button/form combo.

-To create a custom filter UI, we'll have to override the default List Actions component, which will contain both a Filter Button and a Filter Form, interacting with the List filters via the ListContext.
+To create a custom filter UI, we'll have to override the default List Toolbar component, which will contain both a Filter Button and a Filter Form, interacting with the List filters via the ListContext.

 ### Filter Callbacks

-The new element can use the `useListContext()` hook to interact with the URI query parameter more easily.
+The new element can use [the `useListContext` hook](./useListContext.md) to interact with the list filter more easily.
 The hook returns the following constants:

-- `filterValues`: Value of the filters based on the URI, e.g. `{"commentable":true,"q":"lorem "}`
+- `filterValues`: Value of the filters based on the URI, e.g. `{ "commentable": true, "q": "lorem" }`
-- `setFilters()`: Callback to set the filter values, e.g. `setFilters({"commentable":true})`
+- `setFilters()`: Callback to set the filter values, e.g. `setFilters({ "commentable":true })`
-- `displayedFilters`: Names of the filters displayed in the form, e.g. `['commentable','title']`
+- `displayedFilters`: Names of the filters displayed in the form, e.g. `['commentable', 'title']`
 - `showFilter()`: Callback to display an additional filter in the form, e.g. `showFilter('views')`
 - `hideFilter()`: Callback to hide a filter in the form, e.g. `hideFilter('title')`